seajax/seajax/README.md

 mouse interaction, so updates may be needed for newer browsers and touch interaction.

+# Prerequisites
+You must be on node version `10.15.3`
 # Setup
 First, install development tools using `npm install`.

 - 	**Windows:** To build all outputs, run